An Icon of Southern Style

 “Come quickly, have found heaven.”
 So read the telegram American artist Alfred Hutty sent to his wife, upon arriving in Charleston in 1919.
 Today the city continues to enchant with its elegance and charm.
 Nowhere will you receive a warmer welcome than at Belmond Charleston Place.
 Nestled in the historic district, this gorgeous retreat feels like home away from home.

-Set back from the street, we’re blessed with that rare cosmopolitan serenity.
+Located in the heart of the historic district, we’re blessed with that rare cosmopolitan serenity.
 To fully unwind, head to our fourth-floor spa.
 Renowned across the US, it boasts a saltwater infinity pool with retractable roof.
 Urban living never felt so good.

 Like all good Southern establishments, our true soul is found in our cooking.
 Charleston Grill oozes atmosphere.
 Here, acclaimed Executive Chef Michelle Weaver’s elegant plates put a modern spin on local tradition and come served with a helping of live jazz.
 And no one quite epitomizes Southern hospitality like maître d’ Mickey Bakst.
 When not entertaining guests, he applies his hospitality skills to helping local people in need.
 The Palmetto Cafe offers great Lowcountry plates in a gorgeous garden style setting, while the Thoroughbred Club’s expert mixologist pairs bespoke bourbons with the freshest ingredients.